AVEVA/CONNECT-data-services-developer-docs/content/communities/community-workflow-create.md

 - <xref:add-community>

-	This procedure provides instruction on how to create a new community on any tenant.
-During this process, you name the community, choose which roles can administer it, and choose which users from your tenant can participate.
+	This procedure provides instruction on how to create a new community.
+During this process, name the community, choose which roles can administer it, and choose which users from your tenant become Community Members.

 - <xref:community-invite>